 Rounding Precision means rounding numbers or values in a selected range so that those cells won’t show over floating decimal values.
 With the help of “Set precision as displayed” you can round data from a spreadsheet.
 But there is a dangerous risk associated with this option.
 You might permanently lose the accuracy of the dataset as the numbers will be rounded.
 So you will face inaccuracy while calculating very small numbers.

-2 Simple Steps to Set Rounding Precision in Excel
+How to Set Rounding Precision in Excel: 2 Simple Steps

 In the following, I have explained 2 simple steps to set rounding precision in excel.